Suryaeshwaran/PySpark-Learning/Day10.md

 ```

 **Group & agg:**
-- For each dept compute count and avg_salary, sort by avg_salary desc.
+- For each dept compute count and avg_salary, sort by avg_salary.
 ``` python
 df.groupBy('job_id') \
   .agg(